-Section 5 provides that these rights practice as applied in England is applicable in the event the Code is silent on the matter.
-These rights must therefore be given even during investigations before or during the accused is being questioned by authorised Police officer.
-A compromise can be reached by allowing the arrested suspect Counsel in the presence of the police officer so that Counsel does not engage beyond advising the suspect his rights as an accused and about the possible offence the suspect may be charged, the conviction and sentencing.
-Such a compromise will erase from the police the worry or fear that immediate consultation given to the suspect with his Counsel in private will lead to:
+An accused detained pending investigations, often than not, encounters shrewd and crafty interrogating police officers and they are far more eloquent compared to the accused.
+Without someone to assist him or her of his or her rights, the accused fate is somehow doomed.
+Though the police should be not be allowed to have their investigation frustrated, at the same time, it is pertinent to see that the arrested suspect knows his rights and someone who should be concern of his fate should be made known.
+Although the Criminal Procedure Code seems silent of these rights, it does not mean that they are not there.
+Section 5 of the CPC provides that these rights practice as applied in England is applicable in the event the Code is silent on the matter.
+These rights must therefore be given to the suspect before he is being questioned or during the questioning by the authorised Police officer.
+A compromise can be reached by allowing the suspect's Counsel in the presence of the police officer so that Counsel does not engage beyond advising the suspect of his rights as an accused and about the possible offence the suspect may be charged, the conviction and sentencing.
+Such a compromise will erase from the police their worry or fear that immediate consultation given to the suspect with his Counsel in private will lead to:

-- interference or harm to evidence connected with a serious arrestable offence or interference with or physical injun to other persons; or - the alerting of other persons suspected of having committed the offence but not yet arrested for it; or - the hindrance of the recovery of any property obtained as a result of such an offence. (vi)
+- interference or harm to evidence connected with a serious arrestable offence or interference with or physical injury to other persons; or - (ii) the alerting of other persons suspected of having committed the offence but not yet arrested for it; or - (iii) the hindrance of the recovery of any property obtained as a result of such an offence.

-Right to Silent
+Right to Silence